 — If the paper sheet thickness is place the paper sheets under the NIR sensor and perform the NIR analysis;

-— If the paper sheet thickness is > pulp the paper samples on laboratory scale according to ISO 5263-2, and prepare handsheets as specified in 6.2.
-The procedure to be followed is the same as specified for pulp samples.
+— If the paper sheet thickness is > pulp the paper samples on laboratory scale in accordance with ISO 5263-2, and prepare handsheets as specified in 6.2.
+The procedure that shall be followed is the same as specified for pulp samples.

-NOTE The pulping can cause size reduction of the particles [stickies (3.1), non-tacky polymeric contaminants (3.2)] thus effecting the detectable amount and the size distribution.
+NOTE The pulping can cause size reduction of the particles (stickies non-tacky polymeric contaminants) thus effecting the detectable amount and the size distribution.

 Procedure